-The national median cost of a funeral was $7,181 in 2014 – and that cost does not take into account cemetery or vault costs, travel and shipping charges, or miscellaneous expenses like flowers and an obituary.
+The national median cost of a funeral was $7,640 in 2019, without taking into account cemetery or vault costs, travel and shipping charges or miscellaneous expenses like flowers and an obituary.

-Ongoing expenses like rent, insurance and utilities may also need to be paid until arrangements for next steps have been made.
+Ongoing expenses like rent, insurance and utilities for the deceased’s home may also need to be paid until arrangements for next steps have been made.

 What If You Can’t Cover the Costs?

-If you can’t afford to cover all of the funeral costs, get in touch with the appropriate parties and explain your situation to see if you can negotiate a deferral, or consider a personal loan to cover funeral costs.
+If you can’t afford to cover all of the funeral costs, get in touch with the appropriate parties and explain your situation.
+You may be able to negotiate a payment plan or a deferral.
+You could also consider a personal loan.